Aspiring18/High-Performance-Computing/README.md

 2) ./filename

 To run on Terminal For CUDA:
-//Terminal: nvcc -o file file.cu
+1) Terminal: nvcc -o file file.cu
-//./file
+2) ./file

 Header Files for CUDA:
 #include <iostream>